lammps/lammps/doc/src/min_modify.rst

 defaults are alpha\_damp = 1.0, discrete\_factor = 10.0, line =
 spin\_none, and norm = euclidean.

-For the *fire2* style, the option defaults are integrator = eulerimplicit, tmax = 10.0, tmin = 0.02, delaystep = 20, dtgrow = 1.1,
+For the *fire* style, the option defaults are integrator = eulerimplicit, tmax = 10.0, tmin = 0.02, delaystep = 20, dtgrow = 1.1,
 dtshrink = 0.5, alpha0 = 0.25, alphashrink = 0.99, vdfmax = 2000,
 halfstepback = yes and initialdelay = yes.